BEhaviors, Therapies, TEchnologies and hypoglycemic Risk in Type 1 diabetes – BETTER

 In mild to moderate hypoglycemia, the person can treat themselves by consuming carbohydrates (sugars).
 In the case of severe hypoglycemia, the person needs help from someone else to raise their blood sugar.

 In most children and adults living with type 1 diabetes, hypoglycemia is common and is the main barrier to adequate diabetes management.

+- THE REGISTRY: Since April 2019, anyone living with type 1 diabetes in Quebec is invited to register in the BETTER registry.
+This registry aims to better identify the needs and realities related to type 1 diabetes.
 People who register in the BETTER registry complete one or more questionnaires about their experience with hypoglycemia.
 The information gathered will enable researchers to better understand the issues and test approaches to reduce the risk of hypoglycemia.
+LEARN MORE

 - THE SUPPORT PLATEFORM: In parallel with the registry, an online training platform specific to the issues related to type 1 diabetes should be on-line by the beginning of 2020 and will be accessible for adults who have registered to the BETTER registry.
 LEARN MORE